Get the newsletter.

 • Preheat the oven to 425°F and lightly grease a half-sheet pan.

-• In a small mixing bowl, pour warm water over the raisins.
-Let sit for 10 to 15 minutes while you mix the dough, then drain well.
+• In a small bowl, pour warm water over the raisins and let sit for 10 to 15 minutes to soften the raisins.
+Drain.

 • In a large mixing bowl, combine the flour, baking soda, baking powder, salt, and sugar.
 Stir well with a whisk to combine the ingredients and aerate them.